-- ADB scholarship nominees will be required to submit scholarship application, which includes financial certificate to the Admissions Office within several days after the scholarship nominees announcement.
+- ADB scholarship nominees will be required to submit the scholarship application, which includes a letter of endorsement signed by your employer and the financial certificates to the MPP/IP Desk within several days after the scholarship nomination.

-- Final results as well as scholarship results will be announced by GraSPP.
+- The scholarship results will be announced by GraSPP.

 The Joint World Bank Graduate School Program (JJ/WBGSP Partner Program scholarship)